toggenation/cakephp-live-test-sxs/README.md

-# Install a Production and Staging (Live/Test) CakePHP 5.x instances on Ubuntu 24.04
+# Install Production and Staging (Live/Test) Instances of CakePHP 5.x on Ubuntu 24.04

 For CakePHP 5.x `debug = true` you cannot set `zend.assertions = 1` anywhere but in `php.ini`